-At the same time, Livingstone’s hopes for a mission in Central Africa were frustrated.
+At the same time, Livingstone’s hopes for a mission in central Africa were frustrated.
 Inspired by the emotive lectures that he gave in Britain, the Universities’ Mission to Central Africa (UMCA) had sent a party to establish a mission in 1861.
 While not directly connected to the expedition, they looked to Livingstone for support and advice.
 They eventually settled in Magomero, a Manganja village in the Shire highlands.

 However, the mission became embroiled in tumultuous local politics (Roberts 2004).
 Many of the members also suffered from illness and died of fever.
 Following the death of the mission’s leader, Bishop Charles Mackenzie, the mission was withdrawn much to Livingstone’s disappointment.
-Likewise, a mission to the Kololo sent out by the LMS at Livingstone’s encouragement also ended in disaster and the deaths of almost the entire party.
+Likewise, a mission to the Makololo sent out by the LMS at Livingstone’s encouragement also ended in disaster and the deaths of almost the entire party.

 Manuscript of Footnote to Page 600: Addition to Narrative of an Expedition to the Zambezi and its Tributaries, 1864-1865, by Charles Livingstone and David Livingstone.
 Copyright National Library of Scotland.
 Creative Commons Share-alike 2.5 UK: Scotland